-Given that every hit on an NFL quarterback seems to draw a penalty, San Diego defensive end Corey Liuget's low hit that hurt Broncos quarterback Peyton Manning seemed illegal when it happened.
+Given that every hit on a NFL quarterback seems to draw a penalty, San Diego defensive end Corey Liuget's low hit that hurt Broncos quarterback Peyton Manning certainly seemed illegal when it happened.

 The Broncos think it was outside of the rules, and want the NFL to look into it.

-Manning will "definitely" play this week, Del Rio said, but Sunday's game took a toll.
+Manning will "definitely" play this week, Del Rio said, but Sunday's game against San Diego took a toll.
 He took a few hits and aggravated a high ankle sprain.
 Liuget's hit obviously affected him.

 Manning stayed down for a few moments after Liuget hit him on the right knee.
 He tried to get up but then went down again, although he didn't end up missing any plays.